Dale Hopkinson

 Sentinel is a pioneer in AI monetization, with a proven track record of helping leading AI companies like Lunit AI, which creates AI for cancer detection, and Alchera, a leader in facial recognition technology, protect and profit from their innovations.

-Sentinel provides a software monetization platform for AI allows you to operationalize any pricing model with licensing technology and automates the software order to fulfillment process other changes throughout the subscription lifecycle.
+Sentinel provides a software monetization platform for AI that allows you to operationalize any pricing model with licensing technology and automates the software order to fulfillment process other changes throughout the subscription lifecycle.
 This workflow ensures a standard software order to fulfillment process, with users receiving access to only the features, products, and services they paid for.
 Sentinel's protection technology guarantees that only authorized users can unlock access maximizing security and preventing overuse, underuse, and even piracy.

 Managing entitlements centrally and with a single source of truth creates clear visibility of how your customers are using their purchases.
 This unique data set is a source of revenue opportunities, that powers your up-sell and cross-sell strategy.
 This adds another layer of monetization to deliver a strong return on you AI investments.